cloudcreativity/laravel-json-api/README.md

 1. Creates a `CodecMatcherInterface` from your configuration.
 2. Creates a `ParametersInterface` from the received request.
 3. Checks that the request headers match to an encoder in the codec matcher.
 4. Parses the request query parameters.
-(Note they are not validated at this stage.)

 If the checks pass, then the codec matcher instance and parameters instances are registered on the `JsonApi` service.
 These can be accessed through the `JsonApi` facade: